 We are dedicated to promoting a school climate based on four simple rules.

 Lansdowne offers many special events and extra-curricular activities to meet the many interests of our students.
 These activities and groups include basketball, volleyball, cross-country running, soccer, Aboriginal club, Student Council, public speaking, Lansdowne’s Got Talent as well as various arts, sports and performing opportunities.
-New this year, our Intermediate students will have weekly instrumental music instruction at Sudbury Secondary School.
 We are proud of our Buddy Bench built by students, which provides a welcoming area for children who are unsure what to do at recess with an area to make new friends.
 In partnership with the Horticultural society, VETAC, and other community organizations, our school yard has become a large beautiful open green space with beautiful gardens and stones to sit on and relax.
 With support from the Kiwanis organization, we have also recently built a Gaga Ball pit for students to play together.

 Community partnerships are the heart of our school.
 When you walk through our doors, you will see daily breakfast and snack programs, sponsored by Better Beginnings Better Futures and the IODE.
 Our school is home to the Donovan Best Start Hub and YMCA Daycare that provide programs for infants right up to school-aged children.
-Unique supports for students and families are provided by N’Shakamok Native Friendship Centre, Shakemik- Kwe Health Centre, the Kinsmen Club, the Donavan West End Action Committee Network, Frontier College tutors … and there are so many more.
+Unique supports for students and families are provided by N’Shakamok Native Friendship Centre, Shakemik-Kwe Health Centre, the Kinsmen Club, the Donovan West End Action Committee Network, Frontier College tutors … and there are so many more.
 A highlight from last year was the Lansdowne Wellness Fair our students organized with funding from a Speak Up Grant.
-New this year, the Elizabeth Fry Society will train students in peer mediation.
+The Elizabeth Fry Society also continues to train students in peer mediation.

 We are anticipating another busy and productive year at Lansdowne, so get ready to participate and enjoy all that your school has to offer.